ktye/iv/GOALS.md

 - extendable and embeddable
   - extend APL by implementing extensions in go
-  - embed APL by adding it to already existing go programs
+  - embed APL by spreading it over already existing go programs
   - *thats sounds too complicated and uses too many words* `(APL\iv÷Go)←→Lua÷C`
 - compatibility and portability: it runs everywhere go runs
   - cross compiling from x to y out of the box, e.g. `GOOS=linux GOARCH=mipsle go install` working on any host including windows is a matter of course